Code 19 shelters open Monday, Tuesday in Erie County

 Individuals in need of shelter in southern Erie County can call (716) 240-2220 x106.
 The Rural Outreach Center has an outreach van that will be dispatched to pick up homeless individuals and bring them to the shelter.

-To receive Code-19 updates for the City of Buffalo, text CodeBlueBuffalo to 898-211.
-This notification is available to anyone including clients.
+To receive Code 19/ Code Blue updates for the City of Buffalo, text CodeBlueBuffalo to 898-211.
+This notification is available to anyone, including clients.

 RELATED: How to find a food bank in your area